dyedgreen/schroedinger/design.md

 ## Energy values for inf square well to small
 Multiplying by `2.4` gives pretty exact energies for *ALL* energies computed, which probably means, that we're missing a constant factor of about that somewhere.
+-> Now: 1 order of magnitude to small, but 2.4 factor gives correct digits

 ## Coming from both sides
 -> Check sign of integration
+-> Note, use identity of derivatives